Independent Community Voter Research

 Governance & Transparency

 Muted livestreams.
 Police clearing the audience from chambers.
 A developer swap behind closed doors.
-The incidents that raised questions about how open Whittier's government actually is.
+Documented incidents that prompted public debate about government transparency.

 Several incidents during the current council's tenure have raised questions about public access and government transparency.
 Both the city's stated justifications and critics' concerns are presented below.
 Note: This section covers documented actions by the current council.
 Challengers have no comparable public record to evaluate because they have not held office.
 All incidents below occurred at public meetings (✓) and are reported by the Whittier Daily News.